 This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 2007 was the year when the world waited for the launch of the biggest and most popular MVP (Minimum Viable Product) ever—the iPhone.
-I know, a lot of you might disagree, but if you were an executive whose life depended on the capability of their phone being able to do everything for them—and more, you would too.
+I know, many of you might disagree, but if you were an executive whose life depended on the capability of their phone to do everything for them—and more, you would too.

 The original iPhone was somewhat like the Minimum Viable Product examples of today.
 It was nothing like the device that is now the pride and joy of millions of people.
 It could not copy and paste, it could not show notifications, the number of apps was limited (except for browser apps that no one wanted) and it could not connect to an exchange server back-end.